Talks continue on schools replacement

 Wilson County Schools attorney Mike Jennings continues to negotiate with insurance company Travelers over the district’s claims for Stoner Creek Elementary and West Wilson Middle schools, which were rendered unusable by the March 3 tornado.

-Board Chairman Larry Tomlinson said Wednesday that Jennings has been talking with Travelers this week, and that he hopes a resolution is near.
+Board Chairman Larry Tomlinson said last week that Jennings has been talking with Travelers and that he hopes a resolution is near.
 The board looked at potential designs for replacement schools on Jan.
-28 and met in executive session for more than an hour during its Monday meeting.
-In between, Jennings, Tomlinson and other officials met Friday with consultants and architects.
+28 and met in executive session for more than an hour during its Feb.
+1 meeting.
+In between, Jennings, Tomlinson and other officials met with consultants and architects.

 Tomlinson was leery of going into details, for fear of derailing negotiations.